odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

         content: >-
           Tucked away on a hillside lined with pine trees, bamboo groves and cherry blossoms is Tripura Castle, summer retreat of the Maharajas of Tripura.
-The first “heritage” hotel in the north-east, it was opened in 2003 in the Castle’s Annexe.
-There are pine-framed rooms with period furniture and a high level of service that makes Tripura Castle one of Shillong’s finest hotels.
+The first "heritage" hotel in the north-east, it was opened in 2003 in the castle's annexe.
+There are pine-framed rooms with period furniture, and a high level of service that makes Tripura Castle one of Shillong's finest hotels.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''